 Our success and competitive position depend significantly upon our trademarks and other proprietary rights.
 We take steps to establish and protect our trademarks worldwide.
 Despite any precautions we may take to protect our intellectual property, policing unauthorized use of our intellectual property is difficult, expensive and time consuming, and we may be unable to determine the extent of any unauthorized use.
 We also place significant value on our trade dress and the overall appearance and image of our products.
 However, we cannot assure you that we can prevent imitation of our products by others or prevent others from seeking to block sales of GUESS? products for violating their trademarks and proprietary rights.
-We also cannot assure you that others will not assert rights in, or ownership of, trademarks and other proprietary rights of GUESS?, that our proprietary rights would be upheld if challenged or that we would, in that event, not be prevented from using our trademarks, any of which could have a material adverse effect on our financial condition and results of operations.
-Further, we could incur substantial costs in legal costs in legal costs in legal actions relating to our use of intellectual property or the use of our intellectual property by others; even if we are successful, the costs we incur could have a material adverse effect on us.
+We also cannot assure you that others will not assert rights in, or ownership of, trademarks and other proprietary rights of GUESS?, that our proprietary rights would be upheld if challenged or that we would, in that event, not be prevented from using our trademarks, any of which could have a material adverse effect on our financial condition and results of r • operations.
+Further, we could incur substantial costs in legal actions relating to our use of intellectual property or the use of our intellectual property by others; even if we are successful, the costs we incur could have a material adverse effect on us.
 In addition, the laws of certain foreign countries do not protect proprietary rights to the same extent as do the laws of the United States.

-Our plan to open new retail stores more rapidly than in the past could strain our resources and cause us to execute our business less effectively.
+If we open new retail stores more rapidly than in the past, we could strain our resources and may be less effective in executing our business.

 During 2002, we opened 24 new stores in the United States and Canada and increased our retail square footage by 9.1% to 1,277,000 square feet.
-We plan to open 15 to 20 new stores in the United States and Canada in 2003.
+During the first nine months of 2003, we opened 12 new stores in the United States and Canada and increased our retail square footage by 4.0% to 1,328,000 square feet.
+We plan to continue opening new stores in the United States and Canada in 2004.
 This expansion effort will place increased demands on our managerial, operational and administrative resources that could prevent or delay the successful opening of new stores as well as adversely impact the performance of our existing stores.